roman-milk/roman-milk.github.io/becoming-a-drag-queen.md

  "And wow baby, you are way nastier then I even imagined."
 She leaned in and kissed me.
 It lasted a minute or two before she broke it and helped me get dressed again.

  She decided the garter was a mistake and instead put on dark tan thigh highs.
 Once I was dressed again, she added a few pieces of jewellery, including a gold ankle bracelet.
-Report_Story #4